IgorGRBR/ylib/README.md

 *My definition of "compatible" is that the norminette doesn't complain about the code :).

 ## What's new
+### 1.3
+* Added element-wise vector multiplication and division functions.
+* Added *vec3.
+* Added read_file_to_string function that reads the entire file into a single string.
+* Added string_find_char_next that searches the string for a character starting from the specified offset.
 ### 1.2
 * Added hashmaps and hashmap iterators.
 * Implemented string_iapply, string_imap and string_ifilter_new.